Nigeria operates a mixed legal system which is sourced from the received English law, common law, customary law and sharia.

 Where the FCCPC determines that a small merger is to be notified to it, the notification is to be published within five business days after receipt by the FCCPC.
 The parties are to take no further steps to implement the merger until it has been approved by the FCCPC.
 The FCCPC is to make its decision within 20 business days of the parties fulfilling the notification requirement or extend the time that it will consider the merger by a single period not exceeding 40 business days and issue an extension notice to the notifying party.

-In terms of a large merger, the FCCPC is required to respond within 60 days after the parties to the large merger have fulfilled the notification requirements.
+With regard to a large merger, the FCCPC is required to respond within 60 days after the parties to the large merger have fulfilled the notification requirements.
 The parties shall not implement the merger until it has been approved the FCCPC.
 The FCCPC may extend the period in which it has to consider the proposed merger to 120 business days and issue an extension notice to all parties to the merger.

 Where the FCCPC fails to issue a report regarding its consideration of the merger within the prescribed periods (including any extension period where an extension notice is issued), the merger shall be deemed approved.
 However, the FCCPC is empowered to revoke this approval.